 For those Contracts and contract months where it is permitted to trade at a premium or discount to the Daily Settlement Price, the price of such settlement trades will be prefixed by a plus or minus sign as appropriate.
 For example, settlement trades executed at +1 cent will be at a premium of one cent to the settlement price while those executed at -1 cent will be at a discount of one cent to the settlement price.

 For those TAS Combos, only Intra‐Commodity spreads are permitted.
 TAS Combo Orders may be priced in increments (plus or minus) of up to 10 minimum trading increments from the Daily Settlement Price Commodity Futures Trading Commission for the second Contract.
 A TAS Combo Order executed at a zero differential will be filled and cleared at the Daily Settlement Price for the trading day for both legs of the Time Spread.
 The first leg of the Time Spread is priced at the Daily Settlement Price, as applicable, for that contract month.
 The second leg of the Time Spread is priced at the Daily Settlement Price, as applicable, for that contract minus the allowable TAS price increment traded, except in circumstances where the traded TAS price is the actual settlement or market price of the contract.
-Implied Orders from TAS Combo Orders (Implied Out and Implied In) will not be generated in the Trading System.

 After the Exchange has determined the Daily Settlement Prices of the associated underlying Futures contracts; the Exchange shall enter a reversing trade (to offset the exact initial trade at settlement transaction) and then an overtaking trade that is equal to the sum of the initial trade at settlement trade and the Daily Settlement Price for the relevant underlying Futures contract.
 Only the overtaking trade will be sent to OCC for clearing.